concord-consortium/thermoscope/README.md

    controls=true/false
    ```

+The `hideA`, `hideB` and `hideC` parameters can start any of the thermoscope displays with the aperture closed

 The Particle Modeler can be found here: https://thermoscope.concord.org/particle-modeler
 To access the Particle Modeler in Authoring mode, adjust the url to add #authoring=true, for example: https://thermoscope.concord.org/particle-modeler/#authoring=true